NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Unbalancing Blow.md

 **Prerequisites** thief racket
 * * *
 Interweaving attacks, you unbalance your foes.
-Whenever your Strike is a critical hit and deals damage, the target is [[Conditions/Off-Guard|Off-Guard]] against your attacks until the end of your next turn.
+Whenever your Strike is a critical hit and deals damage, the target is [[Off-Guard|Off-Guard]] against your attacks until the end of your next turn.

 *Source: Pathfinder Player Core*
 *ORC*